gullibility/OpenCASCADE/dox/user_guides/draw_test_harness/draw_test_harness.md

 NewCommand docname
 ~~~~~

-This is a short-cut for Commit and Open transaction.
+This is a shortcut for Commit and Open transaction.

 **Example:**
 ~~~~~